renlulu/ktor-rpc/readme.md

 5. rpcPort: node server's rpc port

-you can use command 'gradle shadowJar' to generate your fat jar, you should put you conf.properties under the same directory as the fat jar
+you can use command 'gradle shadowJar' to generate your fat jar, you should put you conf.properties under the same directory as the fat jar, you can

+also use replace properties with environment variables, the key names of the environment variables are the same as properties

 I also gave a restful-style interface to get the node party name :)